confluentinc/vscode/README.md

 ##### Create / Evolve

-New or updated schemas and subject-bindings can be made simply by creating or opening an `.avsc`, `.proto`, or `.json` file, then using the **Cloud Upload** icon in the upper-right of the buffer titlebar to begin the process of selecting a schema registry and subject to bind to.
+You can create new schemas or update schemas and subject-bindings by creating or opening an `.avsc`, `.proto`, or `.json` file, then using the **Cloud Upload** icon in the upper-right of the buffer titlebar to begin the process of selecting a schema registry and subject to bind to.
 You can either bind to new subjects or provide a revised/evolved schema for an existing subject to establish a new version.

-We recommend searching the marketplace for extensions to validate your Avro, JSON schema, or Protobuf syntax as needed.
+Search the marketplace for extensions to validate your Avro, JSON schema, or Protobuf syntax as needed.

 #### Support